Infineon/mtb-example-wlan-offloads/README.md

 [Low power assistant](https://github.com/Infineon/lpa) (LPA) provides an easy way to develop low-power applications for [supported devices](#supported-kits).
 LPA supports the following features:

-- MCU low power
+- MCU low-power

-- Wi-Fi and Bluetooth&reg; low power
+- Wi-Fi and Bluetooth&reg; low-power

-- Wi-Fi address resolution protocol (ARP) offload
+- Wi-Fi ARP offload

 - Wi-Fi packet filter offload

-- Wi-Fi TCP keepalive offload
+- Wi-Fi WLAN offloads

-This document focuses on Wi-Fi TCP keepalive offload.
-This feature offloads the TCP keepalive functionality to the WLAN device, allowing the host MCU to enter sleep and deep sleep states, thus reducing the overall system power consumption.
+This readme focuses on Wi-Fi WLAN offloads.
+This feature offloads the TCP keepalive, ARP, and packet filter functionality to the WLAN device, allowing the host MCU to enter sleep and deep sleep states.
+Therefore, reducing the overall system power consumption.

-The WLAN firmware takes care of sending and receiving TCP keepalive packets with the TCP server (a different machine or a PC running a TCP server that listens for an incoming TCP connection).
+The WLAN firmware sends and receives TCP keepalive packets with the TCP server (a different machine or a PC running a TCP server that listens for an incoming TCP connection).

 ###  TCP keepalive

 A TCP keepalive packet is a message sent by one device to another to check whether the link between the two is operational or to prevent the link from being disconnected.
-When two devices are connected over a network via TCP/IP, TCP keepalive packets can be used to determine whether the connection is still valid, and terminate if needed.
+When two devices connect over a network via TCP/IP, TCP keepalive packets can be used to determine whether the connection is still valid and terminate if needed.

-If a connection has been terminated because of a TCP keepalive timeout, and the other device eventually sends a packet for the old connection, the device that terminated the connection will send a packet with the RST flag set to signal the other device that the old connection is no longer active.
-This will force the other device to terminate its end of the connection, therefore, a new connection can be established.
+If a connection has been terminated because of a TCP keepalive timeout and the other device eventually sends a packet for the old connection, the device that terminated the connection sends a packet with the RST flag set to signal the other device that the old connection is no longer active.
+This forces the other device to terminate its end of the connection, therefore, a new connection can be established.

 Therefore, TCP keepalive packets can be used in checking for dead peers or for preventing disconnection because of network inactivity.

 ###  TCP keepalive offload

-Typically, TCP keepalive packets are sent every 45 or 60 seconds on an idle TCP connection; the connection is dropped after three sequential ACKs are missed.
+Typically, TCP keepalive packets are sent every 45 or 60 seconds on an idle TCP connection; the connection drops after three sequential ACKs miss.
 This means that the host MCU must wake up periodically to send TCP keepalive packets to maintain the TCP connection during the idle state.

-The TCP keepalive offloads part of the LPA helps you improve the power consumption of your connected system by reducing the time the host needs to stay awake to support TCP keepalive requests.
+The TCP keepalive offloads part of the LPA help you improve the power consumption of your connected system by reducing the time the host needs to stay awake to support TCP keepalive requests.
 This is achieved by offloading the TCP keepalive functionality to the WLAN device so that the host MCU can be dedicated to your application.

 This section describes how to enable TCP keepalive offload and configure four different sockets for TCP connections.